lukewilliamboswell/roc-ray/README.md

 # Roc Ray Graphics Platform

-[Roc](https://www.roc-lang.org) platform for building graphics applications, like games and simulations, using the [Raylib](https://www.raylib.com) graphics library.
+[Roc](https://www.roc-lang.org) platform for building graphics applications, like games and simulations, while using the [Raylib](https://www.raylib.com) graphics library.

+We aim to provide a nice experience for the hobby developer or a small team who wants to build a game or graphical application in Roc.

+## Features

+- Simple API for 2D & 3D graphics
+- Built on the awesome Raylib library
+- Cross-platform support for Linux, macOS, and Windows (hopefully Web coming soon)
+- Write games using Roc, the Fast, Friendly, and Functional programming language
+- Designed for beginners, hobby developers and small teams

 ## Documentation